jn-marc/terraform-openstack-elasticsearch-php/README.md

-# Terraform demo on Openstack to launch an php application with Elasticsearch Cluster
+# Terraform demo on Openstack to launch a php application with Elasticsearch Cluster

 To use this terraform, create a file named credentials.tf.